-Permissions have no impact on an individual’s visibility within Cortex — everyone with access to your workspace, including viewers, has full visibility into scorecards, initiatives, service and resource details, and other critical information.
+Permissions have no impact on an individual’s visibility within Cortex — everyone with access to your workspace, including viewers, has full visibility into Scorecards, Initiatives, reports, service and resource details, and other critical information.

 Note: Only admins have access to this page.

 From the Permissions page, you can view a list of all individuals who exist within your workspace, as well as the roles assigned to each individual.
 You can search this list or filter it by role.

 To add a new user to the platform, first direct the user to attempt to log in and authenticate.
 If the user has the appropriate